samantarayprasantkumar/Project-Info-Spreading/README.md

 - What is the behavior of the information flow under given conditions. (e.g. tatletales)
-- What are the conditions the informations stops before everone received it.
+- What are the conditions that the information flow stops before everone received it.

-(At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )

 ## Expected Results